 Investigating the Tw Cen MT font, it is the Master Handout text boxes.
 First, this is a detail level that would virtually never be identified without the Slidewise Font Audit.
 These fonts can also be updated to the theme font, Arial.

-In a short time I was able to see every font used in the presentation, where fonts were used, and if needed update to the desired font.
-The end result on this deck is consolidating all to a single font – Arial.
+In a very short time every font used in the presentation is consolidated to a single font – Arial.

 Get more info about Slidewise here.